Inclusive Curriculum and Assessment

 Guiding Questions:

-To what extent does the curriculum we use reflect diverse cultures and traditionally marginalized perspectives?
-Do we make adjustments to curriculum to include a variety of cultures and perspectives, and do we make sure they align with school and district policies?
+To what extent does our curriculum reflect diverse cultures and marginalized perspectives?
+Do we make adjustments to the curriculum to include a variety of cultures and perspectives?

 Exploring